-Missing assignment sheets, or Congratulations!
-No missing assignments sheets, go home with students every Friday.
+Thanks for a great start to the 2019-20 school year!
+Check for missing assignment sheets (or Congratulations!
+No missing assignment sheets) that go home with students every Friday.
 These need to be returned to the homeroom teacher with a parent/guardian signature.
-Please send students with more pencils, paper, and notebooks as they run out throughout the year.

 6TH GRADE SUMMARY

-Just a friendly reminder that Chromebooks are considered to be a school supply, so we need ALL students to come prepared each day with it charged and ready to go.
-Also, we have had many issues recently of students putting stickers on Chromebooks.
-Please remind your student that this is district property and is on loan.
-This device should be treated the same as you would a book; keep it clean and in good condition.
+Chromebooks - Just a friendly reminder that Chromebooks are considered to be a school supply, so we need ALL students to come prepared each day with it charged and ready to go.
+We are still frequently seeing many students with Chromebooks not charged.
+Our curriculum in all subject areas typically requires daily use on the Chromebook.
+Please remind your student that Chromebooks are only to be used for educational purposes.

 7TH GRADE SCOOP

 Please help your students and remind them to charge their Chromebooks every evening at home.